LGBTQ+ History Month

 The Gazzard Day Unit

-The Gazzard Day Unit (GDU) is located in Ron Johnson Ward provides joint care with oncology, day case treatments and rapid review to those who are acutely unwell.
-It is also the area dedicated for chemotherapy patients.
+The Gazzard Day Unit (GDU) is located in Ron Johnson Ward and provides joint care with oncology, day case treatments and rapid review to those who are acutely unwell.
+It is also the area dedicated to chemotherapy patients.

 The Gazzard Day Unit is named after internationally renowned HIV expert Prof Brian Gazzard who worked as a gastroenterologist and general physician at the Trust.
 Not only was he instrumental in establishing the HIV unit in 1987 but he also saw one of the first cases of HIV disease in Europe in 1981.
-In 2011 Brian was awarded a CBE for services in healthcare.
+In 2011, Brian was awarded a CBE for services to healthcare.

 The Ron Johnson Ward

-Prior to its opening, the Thomas Macaulay Ward, named after the Charge Nurse, was established in 1980s and was dedicated for people living with HIV/AIDS.
+Prior to its opening, the Thomas Macaulay Ward, named after the charge nurse, was established in the 1980s and was dedicated to people living with HIV/AIDS.
 It even had its own endoscopy suite.
-Its philosophy was to maximise patient independence; an ethos that is still followed to this day.
+Its philosophy was to maximise patient independence, an ethos that is still followed to this day.

 Contributors